Ricky0625/get_next_line/notes.md

 ```

 The value of a static variable will be cleared when the program ends.
 It's not stored on the stack.
 Static variables are allocated memory in data segment.

+The lifetime of a static variable is the entire run of the program.

+Double pointer: A pointer stores the address of another pointer.

+Use double pointer because I want to alter or change the value of the stash inside the function.
+In C, you can either pass by value or reference.
+If you pass by value in a function call, then changes made in the function won't reflect at calling place.

+Soft limit is the value of the current process limit that is enforced by the operating system.
+For, linux the soft limit for each process is 1024,

 ![Memory layout of C](https://i0.wp.com/rjp.b44.myftpupload.com/wp-content/uploads/2019/12/image-9.png?resize=623%2C439)